Pinoccio/docs/carlo.md

 #### GET /v1/{troop id}/scouts

-get all of the scouts in your troop.
+Get all of the scouts in your troop.

 ```sh